halfhp/androidplot/README.md

 # Androidplot
 A library for creating dynamic and static charts in Android apps.
-It’s designed from the ground up for Android, compatible with all versions of Android from 1.6 onward and is used 500+ apps on Google Play.
+It’s designed from the ground up for Android, compatible with all versions of Android from 1.6 onward and is used by over [500 apps](http://www.appbrain.com/stats/libraries/details/androidplot/androidplot) on Google Play.

 ## Important Links
 ##### Website http://androidplot.com